JavierMP-Dev/JavierMP-Dev/README.md

 - 🔭 I’m currently working on develop.
 - 🌱 I’m currently learning how to resolve.
 - 👯 I’m looking to collaborate on my work.
+- 💗 Love to work on side projects